colinta/SublimeScreencastDirector/README.md

-ScreencastDirectory for Sublime Text 2
+ScreencastDirector for Sublime Text 2
 ======================================

 An `ApplicationCommand` that can be used to direct a screencast.
 Allows for interactivity, too, so